Home » Tart and Pie Recipes » Ricotta Pie

 • Make homemade ricotta cheese with my easy recipe.

-• Drain the ricotta if watery.
+• Drain the ricotta if it’s watery.

 • If making the filling by hand, pass the ricotta through a fine sieve to make it smoother.